faxad/activflow/README.md

 [![Code Issues](https://www.quantifiedcode.com/api/v1/project/767844efa40e45e9b6e7689e37464272/badge.svg)](https://www.quantifiedcode.com/app/project/767844efa40e45e9b6e7689e37464272)

 ### Introduction
-**ActivFlow** is a generic, light-weight and extensible workflow engine developed to automate complex Business Process operations.
+**ActivFlow** is a generic, light-weight and extensible workflow engine for agile development and automation of complex Business Process operations.

+Developers can emphasize towards mapping the Business Process model as ActivFlow workflow without having to worry about implementing the core workflow processing logic.
+The generic implementation of the workflow engine manages the automation of the Business Processes from start to finish as per the defined configuration.

+What defines an ActivFlow workflow?
-Business flow is mapped as Activities and Transitions
+- Business Process flow mapped as ActivFlow configuration
+- Definition of data that needs to be captured for each activity (state)
+- Business Roles mapped to workflow activities
+- Rules for transitioning between activities

 ### Technology Stack
 - Python 2.7x, 3.4x, 3.5x